Convergences of looptrees coded by excursions: Introduction and presentation of the results

+In Section~\ref{section_coding}, we construct the mentioned pseudo-distances and the metric spaces they induce by quotient.
+Section~\ref{unification} gives some tools to better understand the relations between trees, looptrees, vernation trees, and excursions.
+It eventually presents the proof of Theorem~\ref{intro_uni}.
+We prove Theorems~\ref{gh-continu} and \ref{gh-continu_particular} in Section~\ref{section_cv} by first stating a functional continuity of $f\longmapsto\dvt[f]$.
+In Section~\ref{topo}, we study the topological notion of vernation trees introduced with Definition~\ref{vernation_topo_def}.
+We then show Theorem~\ref{topo_conclusion}.
+Section~\ref{application_proba} is devoted to three probabilistic applications of our work.

-The first one reformulates in metric terms the asymptotics in terms of processes found by Aldous, Miermont, and Pitman in \cite{p-mapping} for uniform random mappings.
-Indeed, such a mapping $M$ can be represented by a graph on $\{1,2,...,n\}$ with edges $(i,M(i))$ and each connected component of this graph is a vernation tree, as a collection of trees rooted on the same cycle.
+The first one, in Section~\ref{random_mapping_sec}, reformulates in metric terms the asymptotics for uniform random mappings found by Aldous, Miermont \& Pitman~\cite{p-mapping} in terms of processes.
+Indeed, such a mapping $M$ can be represented by a graph on $\{1,2,\ldots,n\}$ with edges $(i,M(i))$, whose each connected component is a vernation tree as a collection of trees rooted on the same cycle.
 We give scaling limits for these components.
-The second application retrieves and completes \cite[Theorem 1.2]{curien2014} of Curien and Kortchemski about the convergences of $\alpha$-stable looptrees when $\alpha$ tends to $1$ or $2$ by showing that their whole family is continuous in distribution with respect to $\alpha$.
-The strategy of the proof is to prove the coding excursions $X^{\mathsf{exc},(\alpha)}$ are PJG and to find a shuffle such that $\vernt[X^{\mathsf{exc},(\alpha)}]$ is distributed as $\vern[X^{\mathsf{exc},(\alpha)}]$.
-The last application provides two invariance principles for discrete looptrees associated with finite ordered trees.
-We first retrieve \cite[Theorem 4.1]{curien2014} of Curien and Kortchemski under the PJG case.
-In the general case, we prove that if a sequence of \textit{exchangeable} random ordered trees admits $X$ as the scaling limit of their Lukasiewicz walks and if their heights become negligible against the scaling, then the scaling limit of their associated looptrees is $1/2\cdot\vern[X]$, where $c\cdot E$ stands for the metric space obtained from $E$ by multiplying all distances by $c>0$.
-Of course, we will clarify what it means for a random ordered tree to be exchangeable, but informally, it means its distribution is invariant by changing the order.
+The second application, in Section~\ref{stable}, retrieves and completes \cite[Theorem 1.2]{curien2014} of Curien \& Kortchemski about the convergences of $\alpha$-stable looptrees when $\alpha$ tends to $1$ or $2$ by showing that their whole family is continuous in distribution with respect to $\alpha$.
+The strategy of the proof is to justify that the coding excursions $X^{\mathsf{exc},(\alpha)}$ are PJG and to find a shuffle such that $\vernt[X^{\mathsf{exc},(\alpha)}]$ has the same law as $\vern[X^{\mathsf{exc},(\alpha)}]$.
+The last application, in Section~\ref{subsection_discrete_loop}, provides two invariance principles for discrete looptrees associated with finite plane trees.
+We first retrieve \cite[Theorem 4.1]{curien2014} of Curien \& Kortchemski under the PJG case.
+In the general case, we prove that if a sequence of \emph{exchangeable} random plane trees admits $X$ as the scaling limit of their Lukasiewicz walks and if their heights become negligible against the scaling, then the scaling limit of their associated looptrees is $1/2\cdot\vern[X]$, where $c\cdot E$ stands for the metric space obtained from $E$ by multiplying all distances by $c>0$.
+Of course, we will clarify what it means for a random plane tree to be exchangeable, but informally, it means its law is invariant by plane reordering.